written by Dayna Abel

 I’m stating this right at the start because, two years ago, I needed Crash Override, the nonprofit from which this book takes its name.
 (Technically it’s from the movie Hackers, about which the less said the better.)
 While it wasn’t anywhere near on the scale of what happened to Zoë Quinn – it was about two months of harassment, threats and slander from one internet edgelord with a medium-sized following – it was enough to unnerve me to the point where I turned to Crash Override for help.

-I ended up chatting with Zoë for about twenty minutes about the abuse, listening to her advice on damage control, and maybe another ten minutes fangirling over the latest World Of Warcraft expansion with her.
+I ended up chatting with Zoë for about twenty minutes about the abuse, listening to their advice on damage control, and maybe another ten minutes fangirling over the latest World Of Warcraft expansion with them.
 Zoë Quinn and Crash Override helped me through an extremely shitty time in my life, stopped it from getting shittier, and provided invaluable resources which I would, in turn, use to help out a friend later on down the line whose sister had been targeted and doxxed by an internet hate mob.
-I am extremely grateful to Zoë for her kindness and her sincere help.
+I am extremely grateful to Zoë for their kindness and their sincere help.

 Gosh, the internet is fun.
 Let’s talk about the book.

-Part of it is, as expected, a memoir of Zoë Quinn’s relationship with the internet and how it went straight to hell because of her abusive ex-boyfriend (Boston Magazine has an excellent story from 2015 here which sums it up) and…well, I don’t want their name attached to this website thanks to search engine results, so I’ll call them the Video Game Hate Mob, or VGHM for short.
+Part of it is, as expected, a memoir of Zoë Quinn’s relationship with the internet and how it went straight to hell because of their abusive ex-boyfriend (Boston Magazine has an excellent story from 2015 here which sums it up) and…well, I don’t want its name attached to this website thanks to search engine results, so I’ll call it the Video Game Hate Mob, or VGHM for short.